MediaStorm: History

 MediaStorm was founded on 16 November 2005 by Brian Storm, a graduate of the University of Missouri in photojournalism, a former director of multimedia at MSNBC.com and a former vice president of News, Multimedia & Assignment Services for Corbis, who wanted to get back to his "publishing roots".
 In 2010, MediaStorm underwent a major site redesign.

 Awards

 In 2013, MediaStorm was awarded the Edward R. Murrow Award for National Online News Organization Website.
 Since 2010, the company has been nominated for 15 Emmy Awards and won two Alfred Dupont Awards.
 In 2008, MediaStorm won an Emmy with the Council on Foreign Relations for Crisis Guide: Darfur, two Webby Awards and Best Use of Multimedia in the Pictures of the Year Contest.
 In 2007, MediaStorm won an Emmy for Kingsley's Crossing by Olivier Jobard, took first place in both the Best of Photojournalism Contest and Pictures of the Year, and won the Webby Award for the Magazine category.

+A Tail of Identity, a 2009 short documentary about people identifying as furries, produced as part of MediaStorm's storytelling workshop. was saluted with an honorable mention at the International photography awards.